-- Self-Directed IRAs
+- Self-Directed Accounts

-- Other Account Types
+- Investment Types

-- Equity Trust Advantage
+- Why Equity Trust

-Due to the COVID-19 pandemic, many school districts are enacting safety measures that include keeping students home and moving to a virtual learning model.
+Due to the ongoing, unpredictable COVID-19 pandemic, many school districts are enacting safety measures that include keeping students home and moving to a virtual learning model.
 This may require many families to secure the necessary equipment and capabilities for this type of learning, including a tablet or computer (if the school doesn’t provide one) and a reliable internet connection.

 If your back-to-school to-do consists of preparing for Zoom calls instead of procuring pencils, notebooks, and the usual school supplies, you may be wondering how you’ll pay for the potential added cost.

 Do you have a savings vehicle, such as a Coverdell Education Savings Account (CESA), for your child?
 You may be able to tap into it to cover these distance learning costs.

 Not only can CESAs cover school-related expenses for college students, but elementary and high school expenses are also eligible, according to IRS Publication 970 .

 To be eligible, education-related expenses must be “expenses required for the enrollment or attendance of the designated beneficiary at an eligible educational institution,” the IRS states.
 This includes elementary, secondary, and higher education institutions.